OutpostUniverse/OP2MapImager/OP2MapImager/ReadMe.txt

  * When imaging all maps & saved games in a directory, prevented selection of wellpallet.map and SGAME10.OP2 since they are not valid maps.
  * Fixed typos in ReadMe.
  * Added Changelog.

+ Ver 1.0.2 (XXAug2017)
+  * Fixed crash if supplying an empty variable ("") for a command via the command prompt.
+  * Fixed method to provide current directory to use either '.' or './' instead of '/' or '\'.
+  * Made the function XFile::replaceFilename platform agnostic.